Click the microphone to hear the all episodes of the radio documentary: Who Killed Oswald Grey?

 Who Killed Oswald Grey? was released on 28 September 2025 to coincide with the upcoming Black History Month.

-A six part radio documentary hosted by Genesis Radio Birmingham will accompany the release.
+You can now listen to a six part radio documentary hosted by Genesis Radio Birmingham

 In November 1962, 20-year-old Oswald Augustus Grey, an immigrant from Jamaica who had been in the UK for less than two years, became the last man to be hanged in Birmingham’s Winson Green prison.